Home

 Daughter Dovie Lee Kennedy (1902-1977), sometimes misspelled as "Dovey" or "David," was born on Jan.
 15, 1902, in Philippi.

-The Kennedys together produced a family of nine children -- Harry Kennedy, Steward Lutell Kennedy, Barbara Jean Kennedy, James Ellis Kennedy, Roger Kennedy, Virginia Mayle, Madge "Judy" Newman, Shirley Mayle and Victoria Hinton.
+The Kennedys together produced a family of 10 children -- Armentha Kennedy, Harry Kennedy, Steward Lutell Kennedy, Barbara Jean Kennedy, James Ellis Kennedy, Roger Kennedy, Virginia Mayle, Madge "Judy" Newman, Shirley Mayle and Victoria Hinton.

 Red was a longtime coal miner.
-They made their home in the Berryburg community of Route 2, Flemington.
+Census enumeration records show that they made their home in 1930 in the Berryburg community of Route 2, in the Pleasant District near Flemington, with Ellis' mother in the household.
+At that time, the census-taker marked their race as "neg."

 Red's obituary, 1962